 Our consultants will work with you to develop your product recall plan.
 Depending upon company size and structure, this will usually involve a specialist product recall consultant visiting your office or site to discuss the product recall planning process and then going through key elements of the product recall plan.
 If time is available, the consultant will start to prepare draft sections of the product recall plan during the day.

 The RQA consultant will then compile the information into a draft product recall plan for review and discussion before finalising the plan.

-RQA will also carry out a desk top review of your existing product recall plans and provide a report highlighting recommendations for further development based upon best practice and RQA experience.
+RQA can carry out a desk top review of your existing product recall plans and provide a report highlighting recommendations for further development based upon best practice and RQA experience.

 Product Recall Training